ricichien/react-space-x/README.md

 ![image](https://user-images.githubusercontent.com/85197053/183550654-99370747-13ea-4e1a-9a86-7dc28680b668.png)

-I have learned so much from this App, about API calls, a lot about component styling, JavaScript libraries, Redux, React and TypeScript, plus many other things, mainly at the moments I found myself having difficulties.
+I have learned so much from this App, a lot about component styling, API calls, JavaScript libraries, Redux, React and TypeScript, plus many other things, mainly at the moments I found myself having difficulties.

 There is still many improvements I could do in this app, and I am very excited to try them!